 Supply Chain Interruptions

-The ongoing logistics disruptions which continue to rock supply chains around the world are still surfacing.
+The ongoing logistics disruptions that continue to rock supply chains around the world are still surfacing.
 Key markets such as North America are currently experiencing friction due to some ports being shut down, while airports across the Asia Pacific struggle with limited service as well.

 When ports shut down, it causes delays in the transportation of goods that businesses, communities, and people from all places rely on.
 The ripple effects caused by these issues ultimately affect everyone because businesses can’t import products anymore and each component relies on the last.